 Various common scenarios can lead medical providers to place patients on full work restrictions for an avoidably long period.
 This contributes to the adverse consequences noted above.
 Unwarranted assumptions, questionable assertions, and myths and misconceptions often create these circumstances.
 Several are summarized below with accompanying explanations and tips about how to mitigate their influence.

 - My employer doesn’t have light duty, so you have to take me off work.
 Injured workers might assume this is true or might assert it for secondary gain.
 It may seem reasonable, especially if the worker is employed in an industry such as construction.
 However, almost every type of employer should either already have or be encouraged to create modified duty opportunities.
-An actual conversation with the employer — either initiated by the provider or through Pinnacol’s return to work department (303.361.4000) — is the best way to verify and potentially overcome this barrier.
+An actual conversation with the employer — either initiated by the provider or through Pinnacol’s Return to Work™ consulting department (303.361.4000) — is the best way to verify and potentially overcome this barrier.
 Even if the provider is pressed for time in a busy clinical practice, the patient’s claim should never be accepted at face value.
 Addressing the issue on the front end can eliminate a great deal of wasted time and misunderstanding on the back end.